vxoid/yunroxy/README.md

 After running the program, it will run api on http://0.0.0.0:11555 by default `./yunroxy`
 # API
+Create an API Key using the Yunroxy CLI tool `yunroxy-cli api-key new`

 Simply make a GET request to the following endpoint `http://0.0.0.0:11555/proxy/random&api_key=<API-KEY>`, is the only endpoint available for now.